KannonZenetism/zenetism-field-physics/structural-physics/structural-physics-foundations.md

 - **Zenetist View:** The CMB is a **resonance relic** of C7 Harmonic.
 - **Physics Form:**
-  - Standing wave patterns in the CMB encode consonance vs. dissonance.
+  - Standing wave patterns in the CMB encode consonance and dissonance.
   - Structural Physics interprets these as harmonic signatures of centropic resonance across early spacetime.

 ---